Click on the Main Categories above to start your adventure.

 anxiety.
 This is not an option for most musicians and luckily there are

 countless ways of coping with the stress of performing.
-Sometimes advice on how
+Sometimes advice on

-and anxiety are the same for everyone no matter what activity they are involved
+manifestations of nerves and anxiety are the same for everyone no matter what

-in.
-The problem for music performers is that anxiety is usually
+activity they are involved in.
+The problem for music performers is that

-there are relaxation techniques and alternative medicines as well as self-help
+anxiety.
+For instance there are relaxation techniques and alternative

-(such as diet), medication, counselling, therapy and use of combinations of
+therapy and use of combinations of treatments.

 Folk-culture